OpenBMB/MiniCPM-V/README.md

 TODO：case画图展示 @蔡天驰

 ## OmniLMM 3B
-**OmniLMM-3B** (i.e., MiniCPM-Omni) is an efficient version with promising performance for deployment.
+**OmniLMM-3B** (i.e., MiniCPM-V) is an efficient version with promising performance for deployment.
 The model is built based on SigLip-400M and MiniCPM-2.4B, connected by a perceiver resampler.
 Notable features of OmniLMM-3B include:

 - 🚀 **High Efficiency.**